lamnhan066/isolate_manager/README.md

 ## **Features**

-* An easy way to create multiple isolates for a function, also keep it active to send and receive data multiple times.
+- An easy way to create multiple isolates for a function and keep it active to send and receive data multiple times.

-* Supports `Worker` on Web (`Worker` is the real Isolate on Web).
-The plugin will use `Future` (and `Stream`) if `Worker` is unavailable on the working browser or is not configured.
+- Supports `Worker` on the Web (`Worker` is the real Isolate on the Web).
+The plugin will use `Future` (and `Stream`) if `Worker` is unavailable in the working browser or is not configured.

-* Multiple `compute`s are allowed because the plugin will queue the input data and sends it to free isolate later.
+- Multiple `compute` operations are allowed because the plugin will queue the input data and send it to a free isolate later.

-* Support `try-catch` block.
+- Supports `try-catch` blocks.

-* If you don't need to control your own function, you can use [isolates_helper](https://pub.dev/packages/isolates_helper) - the simple version of this package that will allow you to compute with multiple functions.
+- If you don't need to control your own function, you can use [isolates_helper](https://pub.dev/packages/isolates_helper) - a simpler version of this package that allows you to compute with multiple functions.

-## **Basic Usage** (Use build-in function)
+## **Basic Usage** (Use built-in function)

-There are multiple ways to use this package, the only thing to notice is that the `function` has to be a `static` or `top-level` function to make it works.
+There are multiple ways to use this package.
+The only thing to notice is that the `function` has to be a `static` or `top-level` function to work.

 ### **Step 1:** Create a top-level or static function